JuliaRegistries/CompatHelper.jl/docs/src/troubleshooting.md

 # Troubleshooting

-Here are some tips for troubleshooting CompatHelper
+Here are some tips for troubleshooting CompatHelper.

 ## CompatHelper workflow file